dymmond/edgy/docs/queries/prefetch.md

 The **Edgy** way of doing it its by also calling the `prefetch_related` queryset but passing [Prefetch](#prefetch) instances and utilising the [related_name](./related-name.md) to do it so.

-Note:
+!!!
+Note
     The syntax is like the django syntax.
 With `__` a foreign key or related name of a foreign key is traversed.
     Only the last part of the path must be a inversion of a foreign key (`related_name`).

 Note: